renich/getImages/README.rst

     #
     # 1. copy this file to /path/to/your/websites/images/dir/.getme
     # 2. make sure the configuration is ok
-    # 3. run get_images pointing to where your website directories are
+    # 3. run getImages pointing to where your website directories are
-    #    ej. get_images /path/to/your/websites/
+    #    ej. getImages /path/to/your/websites/

-    # get_images vars
+    # getImages vars
     #

     # main url